 Features: When it opened in 1992, BonBon Land consisted of just a small sweet factory, cinema, tiny shop and four small boats.
 However its instant popularity has resulted in rapid growth resulting in the 65 rides that are currently on offer.
 With an ethos of creating experiences that can be enjoyed by the entire family, the park makes a great day out for all generations.
 There are four roller coasters – including the infamous ‘Farting Dog’, two water-based attractions and 11 rides designed just for kids.
 There’s plenty of adrenaline-fuelled fun for parents, too.
 The park is never overly packed, so there’s always a space to sit down and relax.
 The park’s owners don’t mind you taking your own picnic food, otherwise refreshment is predominantly limited to fast food outlets.
 You can also rent small carts to carry coolers, clothing and even tired, but happy kids

-Who’s it for: It’s designed for all, but under-10s in particular are certain to be left in a state of uncontrollable potty-humour-induced delirium.
+Who’s it for: It’s designed for all, but under-10s in particular are certain to be left in a state of uncontrollable potty-humour-induced delirium as they speed past piles of plastic poop littering the floor and topped off by the ‘farting dog’ performs his infamous party trick.

 Ride checker: Get a full run-down of the park’s attractions with BonBon Land’s ride guide.

-How much: Kids under 90cm tall get in free, while all other children and adults pay the equivalent of around £17 for tickets bought online.
+How much: Kids under 90cm tall get in free, while all other children and adults pay from around £20 for tickets bought online.
 The same prices apply to senior citizens and disabled visitors.

 Opening times: The park opens from 10.00am to varying times between 5.00pm and 8.00pm.
 Get specific times here.